Scientists Report that Enzyme Aromatase has Big Impact in Healthy and Injured Brains

 In Brann’s case, the studies have been in the hippocampus, a center of learning, memory, and emotions.
 When he used a drug to reduce astrocyte’s aromatase expression in that region, increased inflammation and brain damage resulted.

-A new $1.8 million grant from the National Institutes of Health will allow him to further clarify the role of aromatase and estrogen in injury and health and (hopefully) discover therapies that can increase the brain’s apparent effort to heal.
+A new $1.8 million grant from the National Institute of Health will allow him to further clarify the role of aromatase and estrogen in injury and health and (hopefully) discover therapies that can increase the brain’s apparent effort to heal.

 The mice were developed by Brann’s lab in collaboration with Dr. Ratna K. Vadlamudi, Professor of Obstetrics and Gynecology at the University of Texas Health Sciences Center.